 Teens may get exposed to the “real” world at an early age.

-Inappropriate online gaming or seduction of predators may get teens to suffer from being cyberbullied, which causes them towards anxiety and depression, which is quite common today.
+Inappropriate online gaming or seduction of predators may get teens to suffer from being cyberbullied, which causes them anxiety and depression, which is quite common today.
 Moreover, teens are more likely to be controlled or abused by online predators.
-Although it isn’t 100% sure direct connections will be caused between your teenager and predators online, it’s still harmful for teens because they may be “affected”.
+Although it isn’t 100% sure direct connections will be caused between your teenager and predators online, it’s still harmful to teens because they may be “affected”.